mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Apart from this:

 - Create a seperate column for effect allele.exposure using the allele in the GTEx dataset (the effect allele.exposure for the variant chr1\_64764\_C\_T\_b38 is C).
-You have to remember to match the rs ID’s of the build GRCh37 as MRBase package uses this build.

-The corresponding GTex file for extraction of GWAS summary data from the MRBase package, should look like
+The corresponding GTEx file for extraction of GWAS summary data from the MRBase package, should look like

         SNP          exposure          maf   beta.exposure se.exposure pval.exposure effect_allele.exposure other_allele.exposure
         rs769952832 ENSG00000227232.5  0.06  0.5            0.1          1.3e-05          C                     T

-To save the effort of going from GTEx exposure data to data usable in the MRBase package, we have GTEx exposure data aligned with correspond- ing rs ID’s and structured in the MRBase format, available at https://drive.google.com/drive/folders/14u2dN8k3OwnZZkSkAQFN0ndboTFJFH-J?usp=share_ link.

 ## 4.4 Extract outcome data using MR-Base package

 Now if you have the exposure data in the correct format, you can get the GWAS summary data as follows:

 The `available_outcomes` function returns a table of all the available studies in the database.
 Each study has a unique ID.